alexhokl/notes/vim.md

 - <kbd>z</kbd><kbd>c</kbd> to close a folding
 - <kbd>z</kbd><kbd>o</kbd> to open a folding
 - `:set foldlevel=1` to fold up level 2 and deeper

-### Layout

-- `:mksession layout.vim` to save the current layout to `layout.vim` (to open the layout again, use `vim -s layout.vim`)
-- `:vertical resize 30` to resize the current window to 30 characters wide
-- `:resize 5` to resize the current window to 5 lines

 ### File search